This page contains affiliate links. For more information please read my Disclosure Policy.

 But they are healthier than lets say a Costco blueberry muffin, or anything made from a boxed mix.
 These are 100% whole wheat oatmeal muffins, meaning no super refined nutritionally deficient white flours.
 They also contain rolled oats which have fiber, antioxidants, and even protein in them.
 I also used non-fat, unsweetened yogurt rather than more fat and sugar to create good texture and flavor.

-They’re the perfect balance between delicious, sweet, cinnamon spiced muffin, and a healthy oatmeal breakfast.
+They’re the perfect balance between delicious, sweet, cinnamon spiced muffin, and a healthy oatmeal muffin.

 Ingredients for Cinnamon Oatmeal Muffins